justpy-org/justpy/docs/tutorial/static.md

 Static resources are those that are not generated dynamically by the application.
 An image is an example of a static resource.

-By default, all static resources for JustPy can be found under the `static/` URL (this can be changed using the configuration file).
+By default, all static resources for JustPy can be found under the `/static` route (this can be changed using the configuration file).

 Let's look at a concrete example.